Zzior/ai-hackaathon-samarkand-arch/README.md

 * Ensure your webcam or video input is connected/configured.
 * Optional: Configure video source or model paths in `main.py` if needed.

----

-## 👤 Author

-Your Name or GitHub profile here.